 - 1 3-4 lb striploin roast

-- fleur de sel for little flavour bombs (optional)
+- fleur de sel optional but great little flavour bombs

 - A couple hours before you start cooking, take your roast out of the fridge.
 Season with salt and coarsely ground pepper.
 Let it warm up a bit.

 - Pre-heat your to around 235F.
 Your oven swings and probably isn't exactly right.
 You will be relying on your instant read thermometer so don't worry too much about the exact oven temperature.

 - Place the roast in an roasting dish that can go from the oven to the stovetop.
 You want something that's not too much bigger than the roast.
 Leave your big turkey roaster in the cupboard.

 - Slow-roast the beef for about 1 hour.
 A striploin isn't a big thick hunk of beef so it will cook fairly quickly.
 After an hour start checking the internal temperature.

 - When the roast reaches 118F degrees (rare)/123F (medium rare)/128 (medium) remove the roast from the oven.
 It will rest while you heat up your oven for the final sear.
 It can sit for 30-45 minutes.